DHRI-Curriculum/NLTK_DHRI/lessons.md

 tag_dict
 ```

 This would be better with some order to it, but dictionaries are made to be unordered.
 When we google "sort dictionaries python" we find a solution in our great friend [stack overflow](https://stackoverflow.com/a/613218).
 Even though we cannot sort a dictionary, we can get a representation of a dictionary that is sorted.

 Don't worry too much about understanding the following code, as it uses things we have not discussed, and are out of the scope of this course.
-It is useful to see how we can reuse pieces of code even when we don't fully understand them.
+It is useful to learn to reuse pieces of code even when we don't fully understand them.

 Now let's do it and find out what the most common tag is.